Menu

 The Flexible Lifetime Mortgage is Hodge’s drawdown equity release product.
 With it, you can borrow between 15% to 50% of your home equity (subject to age and home valuation), and release the funds in stages.

-With this option, you repay interest only on money released from the total amount you apply and are approved for.
-The minimum loan amount is £15,000, with an upper limit of £500,000.
-The only requirement for each transaction is to withdraw a minimum of £1,000 per transaction.
+With this option, you repay interest only on the money released from the total amount you apply for and are approved for.
+The minimum loan amount is £15,000, with a maximum of £500,000.
+The only requirement for each transaction is to withdraw at least £1,000.
 Some equity release companies providing drawdown options have higher minimum withdrawals, usually £2,000.

 If you’re considering topping up your retirement income by £1,000 per year, maybe to pay for insurance or vehicle maintenance and other living costs that’d take some financial worry off your shoulders, Hodge’s Flexible Lifetime Mortgage could be worth considering.

 Interest is only repaid on what’s withdrawn and not on what’s reserved to start at a later date.
-You can repay up to 10% each year for whatever amounts you withdraw without charging early repayment fees.
+You can repay up to 10% each year on any amounts you withdraw, without charging early repayment fees.

 Additionally, there’s added protection from early repayment fees if you sell your home after five years, as you’ll be able to repay the loan in its entirety penalty-free.
 You’ll still have interest payable but not the associated exit fees.